Tyrn/wei/the-insider-en.typ

 conversation with him moved slowly and started surrounding Ashinik.

-     In a while after Shavash had  left, Ashinik realized suddenly with cold curiosity  that  he  felt  good  about Shavash's nodding to him  - the  same Shavash that he had been  trained in his previous life to exterminate like a mongoose exterminates snakes.
+     In a while after Shavash had  left, Ashinik realized suddenly with cold curiosity  that  he  felt  good  about Shavash's nodding to him---the  same Shavash that he had been  trained in his previous life to exterminate like a mongoose exterminates snakes.
 In the hierarchy  of his  new life  this  nod immediately distinguished him out of the other young people and it was as if